Back of Beyond Touring Camping & Glamping ParkSt Leonards, Dorset

 The two beautiful lakes and river are for wildlife.
 You can try your luck at fishing on the river for free if you have a license but you need to understand that nature has provided some pretty efficient fisherman with herons and otters frequenting the site.
 For the dedicated angler, the Stour, Avon and specialist fisheries are nearby.

 Exclusive guided cycling tours to Moors Valley Country Park and into the New Forest National Park with a British Cycling accredited guide are available when pre-arranged.

 At the end of another great day in the New Forest or Dorset countryside, you’ll find a pub serving refreshments and food within a comfortable walk from the park.

-In the summer months you can enjoy fish & chips and pizza from mobile caterers.
+In the summer months, you can enjoy fish & chips, pizza and other food from mobile caterers.
 There are also occasional visits from a mobile bar and tastings by local breweries and wineries.

 Activities and Local Attractions

 Headline attractions are the New Forest and the Jurassic Coast but there are many ways you can enjoy east Dorset!
 Try walking, cycling, horse-riding, fishing, bird-watching, natural history or just capturing the scenery in photographs.

 A cycle ride or short drive takes you to some beautiful New Forest towns and villages such as Burley and Brockenhurst.
 You will also find some small shops and country pubs nearby.

 The likes of Bournemouth, Poole, Ringwood, Salisbury and Wimborne Minster are also near, each with shopping areas, places to eat, entertainment, museums, boot sales and markets.